amithmp/Reinforcement-Learning---Continuous-Control/README.md

 ## Algorithm and Hyperparameters

 This agent uses 2-layer LSTM network for both actor and critic.
 LSTM is chosen with the intuition that ideal action of the  agent depends on the previous action, state etc and LSTM is good to represent temporal sequences.
 Number of neurons is set to 256 to learn complex representation and relationship among dimensions of the state.
+This is followed by a 32 neuron fully conected network.

 **Learning Method**: Both actor and critic are set to learn (i.e. network is updated) every 50 timesteps.
 Each learning step involves 5 epochs.